-Students are administratively deregistered for the purposes of dropping them from class rosters when they have been reported as a “NS” (No Show) in all of their registered classes.
+Students are administratively deregistered for the purposes of dropping them from class rosters when they have been reported as a "NS" (No Show).
 Administrative deregistration is treated the same as a regular drop status as it relates to the students’ GPA and course attempts.
-Instructors will assign an “FS” grade to a student who began attendance but subsequently stopped attending and did not withdraw.
+Instructors will assign an "FS" grade to a student who began attendance but subsequently stopped attending and did not withdraw.

 Midterm Academic Progression

 At the midterm period of each semester/session, instructors are required to enter into the electronic grading system an indicator of student progress.
 An "S" is entered if the student is making satisfactory academic progress (A, B, or C grade, or based upon course requirements and faculty feedback); a "U" is entered if the student is attending classes and is not making satisfactory academic progress (a D or F grade, or based upon course requirements and faculty feedback).
 A Starfish Alert will be immediately entered for any student receiving a grade of "U", so that proactive intervention can be initiated by the student’s academic advisor/counselor.
 At midterm, if the student has stopped attending, the instructor will assign a midterm grade of "U", enter a Last Date of Attendance (LDA) and a final grade of "FS".

 Repeating a Course

 Students can repeat a course to earn a higher grade.
 After two course attempts, requests for the third must be approved by a Dean, Director, or Advisor/Counselor*.
 A student who would like to request the possibility of a fourth course attempt must meet with the Provost or his/her designee for consideration.
 The College uses the best grade earned in the course to calculate the student’s grade point average; however, the grade from each course attempt will appear on the student’s transcript.
 It is important to note that all course withdrawals and audits count as attempts.
 Courses transferred to MCCC from another institution count as attempts and can be used to meet prerequisite requirements but are not included in GPA calculations.

 * Health career programs require the student obtain the signature of the Program Director.